Noah Rosenberg

-Noah Aubrey Rosenberg is a geneticist working in evolutionary biology, mathematical phylogenetics, and population genetics, and is the Stanford Professor of Population Genetics and Society.
+Noah Aubrey Rosenberg is an American geneticist specializing in evolutionary biology, mathematical phylogenetics, and population genetics at Stanford University in the Department of Biology, where he holds the Stanford Professorship in Population Genetics and Society.
 His research focuses on mathematical modeling and statistical methods for genetics and evolution and he is the editor-in-chief of Theoretical Population Biology.

 Education

 Rosenberg graduated from the Illinois Mathematics and Science Academy in 1993, where he began the mathematical reference known as The Noah Sheets.
 He earned a BA in mathematics from Rice University in 1997, where he scored among the top 100 students in the Putnam Competition.
 Rosenberg earned an MS in mathematics from Stanford University in 1999 and a PhD in biology from Stanford University in 2001 under the supervision of Marcus Feldman.
 His dissertation was titled "Statistical modeling of genetic histories and relationships of populations."
 Part of his dissertation work was recognized as The Lancet's 2003 paper of the year.
 From 2001 to 2005, Rosenberg was a postdoctoral fellow at the University of Southern California.